ChillarAnand/avilpage.com/posts/2019/05/why-my-grandma-can-remember-100+-phone-numbers-but-we-cant.md

 .. title: Why My Grandma Can Recall 100+ Phone Numbers, But We Can't
 .. slug: total-recall-grandma-phone-numbers
 .. date: 2019-06-20 21:21:21 UTC+05:30
-.. tags: life-tips, grandma, musings
+.. tags: musings
-.. category:
+.. category: musings
 .. link:
 .. description: How many phone numbers do you remember?
 Most people don't even remember the phone numbers of family and friends.
 It has to do with smart phone usage.
 .. type: text